josemotta/IoT.Starter.Pi.Lumi/README.md

 ## `home-web` powered by Lirc

-In order to add Lirc support to `home-web` docker image, we apply the same strategy used before to install Lirc before building the web service.
+In order to add Lirc support to the project, we apply the same strategy used before, installing Lirc before building the web service.
+The changes done at dockerfile and docker-compose are listed below.

 #### lirc-web.dockerfile